USS Princess Matoika: USAT Princess Matoika

-"Mutiny of the Matoika "
+The "mutiny"

 Beginning 26 July 1920, a majority of the U.S. Olympic contingent destined for the 1920 Summer Olympics in Antwerp, Belgium, endured a troubled transatlantic journey aboard Princess Matoika.
-The voyage and the events onboard—later called the "Mutiny of the Matoika "—were still being discussed in the popular press years later.
+The voyage and the events on board, later called the "Mutiny of the Matoika", were still being discussed in the popular press years later.
 The Matoika was a last-minute substitute for another ship and, according to the athletes, did not have adequate accommodations or training facilities on board.
+The conditions on the Princess Matoika were terrible, as the hold reeked of formaldehyde from the dead bodies, and there was no place to train.
+Furthermore, the athletes were dissatisfied with the quality of food and huge numbers of rats present on the ship.
 Near the end of the voyage, the athletes published a list of grievances and demands and distributed copies of the document to the United States Secretary of War, the American Olympic Committee members, and the press.
+Among these were the demands for better accommodations in Antwerp, cabin passage home, and railroad fare from New York to their home cities.
 The incident received wide coverage in American newspapers at the time.

 After the contingent of athletes debarked at Antwerp on 8 August, Princess Matoika made one more voyage of note while under U.S. Army control.
 The Matoika sailed for New York on 24 August and arrived on 4 September carrying a portion of the returning Olympic team, American Boy Scouts returning from the International Boy Scout Jamboree in London, and the remains of 1,284 American soldiers for repatriation.

 U.S. Mail Line

-At the conclusion of her Army service, Princess Matoika was handed over to the United States Shipping Board (USSB), who chartered the vessel to the United States Mail Steamship Company for service from New York to Italy.
+At the conclusion of her Army service Princess Matoika was handed over to the United States Shipping Board (USSB), who chartered the vessel to the United States Mail Steamship Company for service from New York to Italy.
 This solution of how to use the Princess for civilian service was the culmination of efforts by the USSB to find a suitable civilian use for her.
-In 1919, she was one of the ships suggested for a proposed service from New Orleans, Louisiana, to Valparaiso, Chile, and in November 1919, tentative plans were announced for her service with the Munson Line between New York and Argentina beginning in mid-1920, but both of these proposals fell through.
+In 1919 she was one of the ships suggested for a proposed service from New Orleans, Louisiana, to Valparaíso, Chile, and in November 1919, tentative plans were announced for her service with the Munson Line between New York and Argentina beginning in mid-1920, but both of these proposals fell through.